Medgar Evers Quotes: Words of Courage and Equality

 On June 12, 1963, Medgar Evers was assassinated outside his home in Jackson, Mississippi, by Byron De La Beckwith, a member of the Ku Klux Klan.
 Evers had just returned from an NAACP meeting when he was shot in the back.
 His murder shocked the nation and became a turning point in the Civil Rights Movement.

-See also 320+ Unforgettable You Are Special Quotes for 2024
+See also 150 Unforgettable Gothic Quotes for Determination

 “When you hate, the only person that suffers is you.” — Medgar Evers